Home

 Mark Kostabi

-(1960 - ) is an American artist and composer.
+(1960 - ) is an American artist.
 Kostabi World is his New York studio; it openly employs artists to do all his work.
-These artists are grouped as; idea people, image people, and painting assistants that do all the paintings.
+These artists are grouped as: idea people, image people, and painting assistants that do all the paintings.
 Kostai just signs the artwork.

 Amedeo Clemente Modigliani (1884-1920) was an Italian artist who worked in France.
 His unique style is due to his repetitive distortion of form by elongation.
 He was addicted to alcohol and narcotics, and died poor.